rahulstech/android-weather-app/ReadMe.md

 ## Android Weather App

 This is a simple android weather application that fetches weather data from [WeatherApi](https://weatherapi.com).
 It provides current hour data, hourly weather forecast, seven days weather forecast and city search.
-Selected city from city search result is saved in a shared preference to use the location as default weather location.
-By default city **London, UK** is selected.
+Selected city from city search result is saved in a shared preference to use the location as default weather location. ~~By default city **London, UK** is selected~~ On first use of app an alter dialog is show to choose a city.

 ### Features

 1. current weather report
 2. hourly weather forecast
 3. find and set weather location
+   1. choose from saved cities
+   2. search cities
 4. 7 days weather forecast
+5. locally cached for offline first

 ### Learning Outcome